awsdocs/aws-single-sign-on-user-guide/doc_source/mfa-types-apps.md

 ## Tested authenticator apps<a name="mfa-types-apps-tested"></a>

-Although any TOTP\-compliant application will work with AWS SSO MFA, the following table lists well\-known third\-party authenticator apps to choose from\.
+Although any TOTP\-compliant application will work with IAM Identity Center MFA, the following table lists well\-known third\-party authenticator apps to choose from\.

 | Operating system | Tested authenticator app |